JadeDon/jaded.github.io/_pages/home.md

 </div>
 </div>

-### About me

-I am a rising 2nd year PhD student in the Interdisciplinary Neuroscience Program.
+I am currently a rising 2nd year PhD student in Neuroscience.

-My previous research investigated cognitive control in children using EEG, the neural and behavioural basis of childhood reading using MRI, and how bilinguals process information across languages.

 In the research offseason, you might spot me journaling, cooking, or backpacking with a camera.